-As noted above, under the proposed program, domestic manufacturers and importers would be required to pay assessments and file reports with and submit assessments to the Board (importers through Customs).
-While the proposed Order would impose certain recordkeeping requirements on domestic manufacturers and importers, information required under the proposed Order could be compiled from records currently maintained.
+As noted above, under the program, domestic manufacturers and importers will be required to pay assessments and file reports with and submit assessments to the Board (importers through Customs).
+While the Order imposes certain recordkeeping requirements on domestic manufacturers and importers, information required under the Order can be compiled from records currently maintained.
 Such records shall be retained for at least two years beyond the fiscal year of their applicability.

-An estimated 1,478 respondents would provide information to the Board (595 domestic manufacturers and 883 importers).
-The estimated cost of providing the information to the Board by respondents would be \$24,387.
+An estimated 1,478 respondents will provide information to the Board (595 domestic manufacturers and 883 importers).
+The estimated cost of providing the information to the Board by respondents is \$24,387.
 This total has been estimated by multiplying 739 total hours required for reporting and recordkeeping by \$33, the average mean hourly earnings of various occupations involved in keeping this information.
 Data for computation of this hourly rate was obtained from the U.S. Department of Labor Statistics.

-The proposed Order's provisions have been carefully reviewed, and every effort has been made to minimize any unnecessary recordkeeping costs or requirements, including efforts to utilize information already submitted under other programs administered by USDA and other state programs.
+The Order's provisions have been carefully reviewed, and every effort has been made to minimize any unnecessary recordkeeping costs or requirements, including efforts to utilize information already submitted under other programs administered by USDA and other state programs.

-The proposed forms would require the minimum information necessary to effectively carry out the requirements of the program, and their use is necessary to fulfill the intent of the 1996 Act.
+The forms require the minimum information necessary to effectively carry out the requirements of the program, and their use is necessary to fulfill the intent of the 1996 Act.
 Such information can be supplied without data processing equipment or outside technical expertise.
 In addition, there are no additional training requirements for individuals filling out reports and remitting assessments to the Board.
-The forms would be simple, easy to understand, and place as small a burden as possible on the person required to file the information.
+The forms are simple, easy to understand, and place as small a burden as possible on the person required to file the information.

-Collecting information quarterly would coincide with normal industry business practices.
+Collecting information quarterly coincides with normal industry business practices.
 The timing and frequency of collecting information are intended to meet the needs of the industry while minimizing the amount of work necessary to fill out the required reports.
 The requirement to keep records for two years is consistent with normal industry practices.
 In addition, the information to be included on these forms is not available from other sources because such information relates specifically to individual domestic manufacturers and importers who are subject to the provisions of the 1996 Act.
-Therefore, there is no practical method for collecting the required information without the use of these forms.
+Therefore, there is no practical method for collecting the required information without the use of these